josephxbrick/table_of_contents_sketch_plugin/README.md

 ### The page number symbol

 The page number symbol, which you will put an instance of on each artboard that you want a page number listed, must have a text override named `<pageNumber>`.
-It doesn't matter what the symbol itself is named.
+It doesn't matter what the symbol itself or any of its instances is named.
 (In the example below it's named `pageNumber`, but you can call it whatever you like.
 This is so you can still organize your symbols into folders using slashes.)

 <img src="/readme_images/page_number_symbol.png" width="335">